reeseburns/NYC-Bars-WebApp/README.md

 3. ***Add New Bars:*** Users can contribute by adding their favorite bars to the database with the categories name, type, occasion, area, if reservation is needed, cost, and if user visited.

-4. ***Edit/Delete Existing Bars:*** Easily modify or remove existing entries to keep the bar database up-to-date and accurate.
+4. ***Edit & Delete Existing Bars:*** Easily modify or remove existing entries to keep the bar database up-to-date and accurate.

 5. ***Search for Bars:*** Quickly find bars that match specific criteria or keywords.